 Incidents like these happen all across the country.
 Suicide is the second-most common cause of death for kids aged 12 – 19, and more than a million students from grades 9 – 12 attempt suicide every year.
 But perhaps the most gripping statistic is that four out of every five teens who attempt suicide leave clear warning signs.

 Everything from cyberbullying in group chats to suicide notes drafted in Google Docs is a threat that might go unnoticed by the school administration.
 Bark for Schools monitors school-issued G Suite and Office 365 accounts for signs of cyberbullying, sexting, suicidal ideation, and threats of violence to help protect students online and in real life.
 Our advanced technology adapts to the evolution of language to keep students as safe as possible.
 “It’s good to see a company that continues to care,” says Lauletta, “and also grows the product to accommodate the students to keep them as safe as possible at all times.”

 Bark for Schools was developed in the wake of the tragic shooting at Parkland, Florida, as a way to give back to school communities.
-With the technology for keeping kids safer on their devices already in place in our product for families, we decided to extend our service to all K-12 public and private schools in the U.S. — at no cost to them.
+With the technology for keeping kids safer on their devices already in place in our , we decided to extend our service to all K-12 public and private schools in the U.S. — at no cost to them.
 One year later, Bark for Schools had become the trusted partner of 1,000 school districts — with more than 80 joining every month.

 **This post was updated on Nov.
 20, 2020**

 A new app is sweeping the social media landscape.
 It’s become even more popular in the App Store than Snapchat and Facebook.
 TikTok (formerly Musical.ly) is a video-sharing platform that allows users to create, share, and react to short videos that play over a soundtrack.
 It’s essentially a hub of home music videos.
 TikTok can be fun for everyone if it’s used in the right spirit.
 But is Tik Tok safe for kids?